-Aborting a batch file, command, or other programs stuck in a loop
+How to abort a batch file, command, or program stuck in a loop

 While working on your computer, you may encounter a situation where a program, batch file, script, or command executed on the computer becomes stuck in a loop.
 Listed below are different methods for aborting these loops.

-If after trying the above two suggestions, you're still unable to abort and the program is running in a window mode, click the X to close out of the window.
+If, after trying the above suggestions, you're still unable to abort the program and it's running in a window, click the X to close the window.

 Finally, if you're still unable to abort the batch file, command, script, or another program, press Ctrl+Alt+Del keys at the same time to open the Task Manager.
 Highlight the program you want to end and click the End Process or End Task button.

 See our End Task page for further information about help with this process.